 - The upper level ISEE test is designed for admissions to grades 9 to 11, and it covers math content and vocabulary well through 10th grade.

-The best way to approach ISEE preparation is to start early.
+The best way to approach SSAT and ISEE preparation is to start early.
 We strongly recommend diagnostic testing during the winter/spring term so that we are able to better assess instructional needs and pacing over the spring, summer and fall.
 Sometimes educational testing is needed, too, in order to explore a suspected learning disability and appropriate accommodations.
 This educational testing should be completed during the spring or summer.

-The best approach to ISEE preparation is content-based, which means remediating and/or accelerating instruction for each student with the goal of achieving mastery.
+The best approach to SSAT and ISEE preparation is content-based, which means remediating and/or accelerating instruction for each student with the goal of achieving mastery.
 Surely there are test-taking strategies, but choosing an appropriate strategy generally still requires an understanding of the content.
 Simply “working backwards” or using “process of elimination” isn’t effective if a student doesn’t have a starting point or means of assessing the reasonableness of an answer choice.

-We also value an approach to ISEE preparation that focuses on the bigger, more important picture of middle and high school readiness.
+We also value an approach to SSAT and ISEE preparation that focuses on the bigger, more important picture of middle and high school readiness.
 This readiness includes mastery of a certain body of content as well as a skill set around managing the workload itself (executive functions) and persisting through a difficult task and process (grit).
 Since the testing has to be done in most cases, it’s best to take advantage of all the learning opportunities related to the testing experience.

 There’s also family debate about SSAT vs. ISEE testing, and some families feel they need to prepare for both, which isn’t necessary or advisable.
 Most NYC independent schools AND boarding schools accept both ISEE and SSAT scores.
 There are three main factors to consider when making the choice: 1) The ISEE has no wrong answer penalty, and 2) The ISEE presents sentence completions vs. analogies, and 3) The SSAT presents 5 answer choices, whereas the ISEE only presents 4 answer choices.
 We’re happy to discuss these factors further as they relate to your family’s situation.